EmployeeIssues.comU.S. Employee Rights in Plain English

 Family Responsibility Discrimination

-Family responsibility discrimination (FRD) is a term that the U.S. Equal Employment Opportunity Commission (EEOC) and legal professionals use, to broadly refer to employment discrimination against employees who are family caregivers.
+Family responsibility discrimination (FRD) is a term that the U.S. Equal Employment Opportunity Commission (EEOC) and legal professionals use to broadly refer to employment discrimination against employees who are family caregivers.

 To put that another way, FRD is employment discrimination against employees on the basis of their responsibilities to care for family members.
+For that reason, family responsibility discrimination is also referred to as caregiver discrimination.

-Typically, the underlying and unlawful discrimination that makes family responsibility discrimination illegal, is on the basis of sex (gender), race, national origin or disability.
+Typically, the underlying and unlawful discrimination that makes family responsibility discrimination illegal is on the basis of sex (gender), race, national origin or disability.
+Examples of the reasons that employees become victims of FRD are listed below.

 • Pregnancy